CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 This strategy leverages biophysically constrained mechanisms where they are well-established, while adopting a more abstracted computationally motivated approach to the complexities of the subsequent biochemical processes, which are not yet sufficiently specified to support a more bottom-up approach.
 The overall mechanism behind the [[temporal derivative]] is supported by the general properties of the CaMKII and DAPK1 kinases and related mechanisms, as described in [[synaptic plasticity]], and by the initial empirical results of [[Jiang et al 2025]].

-However, at a pragmatic implementational level, it would be very expensive to compute the Ca++ influx based on the NMDA and VGCC biophysical equations for each synapse individually, given that synapses greatly outnumber neurons (e.g., $N^2$ in a fully-connected model), Therefore, we instead break out the computation into two subcomponents:
+However, at a pragmatic implementational level, it would be very expensive to compute the Ca++ influx based on the NMDA and VGCC biophysical equations for each synapse individually, given that synapses greatly outnumber neurons (e.g., $N^2$ in a fully connected model), Therefore, we instead break out the computation into two subcomponents:

 * A shared dendrite-level Ca++ value that reflects the overall dendritic membrane potential and the contributions of backpropagating action potentials from the receiving neuron on the NMDA and VGCC channels.